The most common CATMA terms briefly explained. (Note that the “CATMA Modules” section is organized logically rather than alphabetically.)

 Annotate

 CATMA’s Annotate module is made for close reading and manual annotation of text.
-Here you can highlight text passages, choose tags from a tagset and thus create annotations.
+Here you can highlight text passages, comment on them and choose tags from a tagset and thus create annotations.
 In the gray drawer on the left you can choose from all tagsets and annotation collections that are part of your project.

 Analyze